tvcsantos/funspec-docs/README.md

 # FunSpec

-> ⚠️ This project is no longer maintained ⚠️
+> ⚠️ This project was developed from 2010 to 2016 and is no longer maintained ⚠️

 Functional specification assertion language for static program verification.